CiscoDerm/CiscoDerm/README.md

 Hey there!
 I'm **CiscoDerm**, a passionate cybersecurity student specializing in penetration testing and bug bounty hunting. :lock:

-- :earth_europe: I'm active on [LinkedIn](https://www.linkedin.com/in/maxim-dufosse-0710b5220/), where I share insights and updates on the latest cybersecurity trends.
+- 🌍: I'm active on [LinkedIn](https://www.linkedin.com/in/maxim-dufosse-0710b5220/), where I share insights and updates on the latest cybersecurity trends.
-- :octocat: I'm a new active GitHub user, and you can find some of my featured repositories below.
+- :octocat:: I'm a new active GitHub user, and you can find some of my featured repositories below.

 Please feel free to reach out to me on LinkedIn! :rocket: